darkreapyre/LNN/README.md

 Included is the e-mail is a link to the *CodePipeline* Service Console to approve the deployment from QA to Production.
 To view and test the Prediction API in the QA stage, execute the following:
 1. Open the *CloudFormation* Service Console and select the nested Stack for the Elastic Container Service (ECS). e.g. **<<Stack Name>>-DeploymentPipeline-...-ecs-cluster**.
 2. Click on the CloudFormation Outputs tab.
-3. The *ApplicationURL** Value provides a link to the **Prediction API URL for Productions (Blue)**.
+3. The *ApplicationURL** Value provides a link to the **Prediction API URL for Production (Blue)**.
 Clicking on this link will open a browser page to the Prediciton API.
 Successful connection to the API will display the **"Ping Successfull!"** message.
 4. To view the production (Blue) API, find the URL of a "cat" picture (e.g.[Grumpy Cat](http://i0.kym-cdn.com/entries/icons/facebook/000/011/365/GRUMPYCAT.jpg)) and add it to the URL as follows:

     `http://{{GitHub Repo Name}}.us-east-1.elb.amazonaws.com/image?image=http://i0.kym-cdn.com/entries/icons/facebook/000/011/365/GRUMPYCAT.jpg`